chenxing3/Waveman/README.md

 nosignal folder is to store image with quiet signal.

 Step 3.
 Sum up all the images and make a train and valid dataset.
 Then combine them in a file with tfrecord format

     $ python Make_dataset.py --ImageList=./list/Image_folder_list.xlsx --SpeciesList=./list/Species_label.xlsx

-The above make dataset command have to steps: 1) assgin picture and split to train and valid datasets; 2) make tfrecord file.
+The above make dataset command have two steps: 1) assgin picture and split to train and valid datasets; 2) make tfrecord file.

 You can choose single step by configure --Action.
-The default tf file in the folder ./dataset/tf
+The default store directory of tf file is ./dataset/tf

 Step 4.
 Train the tfrecord file and generate model.

     $ python Training.py

 It require tfrecord file to train and valid.
 Please configure --TrainNum equal to the total number of train images.
-Two model can be choose: BatNet and VggNet.
+Currently only provide model BatNet (until 01/09/2018).

 All the model are stored in the folder ./logs